Scholarships, Bursaries, and Awards

 - you are a current high school (secondary) student who plans to come directly to the U of S, or

-- you have completed your secondary education but have little or no previous post-secondary education (fewer than 18 transferable credit units).
+- you have graduated from high school (secondary) but have little or no previous post-secondary education (fewer than 18 transferable credit units).

 Guaranteed Entrance Scholarships

-Eligible IB and UWC students completing the International Baccalaureate Diploma Programme will be considered for these awards automatically upon applying for admission.
+International students completing the IB Diploma Programme will automatically be considered upon admission.

 You are considered a transfer student if you have completed 18 transferable credit units or more at another post-secondary institution.
 To be eligible for a Transfer Scholarship, you must have completed a minimum of 24 transferable credits in the academic year preceding your transfer to the U of S.